TL;DR

 Average Pallet Size

 Wondering “how big is a pallet?”
 While there is technically a standard pallet size, there are a few takes on this “standard.”
 When we talk about a standard pallet, we aren’t speaking of the pallet weight, but more so the pallet dimensions.
-The most commonly known standard pallet size is a 48” x 48” pallet.
-This pallet size is most common in global warehouses, and one many rely on as a standard for shipping.
+The most common standard pallet size in the United States is 48” x 40”, and it is the footprint many warehouses and carriers use as their baseline for freight planning.

 However, there are a couple more pallet sizes that are also recognized as “standards” in the industry.
 These pallets include:

-So, while you can’t guarantee that a pallet will 100% be a 48” x 48” size, you can count on it being one of the three standard size options.
+So, while you can’t guarantee that every pallet will be 48” x 40”, you can usually expect it to fall into one of these common standard size options.

 Standard Pallet Dimensions for America (W x L in mm & in)